 - Experience with data sets from human biological samples an asset

 - Demonstrated excellence in training graduate students, undergraduate students and other personnel in bioinformatic analysis methods

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the BC Human Rights Code including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit or Indigenous person.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

-To Apply: Submit a CV, a short (one-two-page) description of research interests and experience, and contact information for at least two references by e-mail to: firstname.lastname@example.org and please include the job number RA092018 in the subject line.
+To Apply: Submit a CV, a short (1-2-page) description of research interests and experience, and contact information for at least two references by e-mail to: firstname.lastname@example.org and please include the job number RA012019 in the subject line.

 Deadline for applications is Monday December 10, 2018.